tcstool/Skiddiemonkeys/README.md

 -Reachability to TCP 27017 on the MongoDB host from both the clients and the servers.

 Other requirements vary based on the features in use:
-- To use automated random exploit attempts, Metasploit with a functional Postgres backend is required.
+- To use automated random exploit attempts and payloads, Metasploit with a functional Postgres backend is required.
-- Various libraries required that a normal Python installation should have readily available.
+- Various libraries required that a normal Python installation should have readily available for installation with pip or easyinstall.
 Your milage may vary, check the setup.sh script.

 Setup
 ============
-``setup.sh``
+``setup.sh`` This is a helper script to manage installing some of the Python dependencies.

 Usage
 =====